Sessions are available face to face, via video calls or phone calls.

 Master of Arts (Applied Psychology) in Counselling Psychology, Nanyang Technological University

 Jacelyn believes in having a strong therapeutic relationship with her clients.
 Her approach is client-centred, strengths-based and trauma-informed.
-She also draws from a range of therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), Schema Therapy, Emotion- Focused Therapy and Functional Family Therapy.
-Additionally, Jacelyn incorporates positive psychology to help clients build resilience.
+She also draws from a range of therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), Schema Therapy, Emotionally Focused Therapy (EFT) and Functional Family Therapy (FFT).
+Apart from individual therapy, Jacelyn provides couple and family therapy.
+She is fluent in English and Mandarin and can provide therapy in both languages

 Registered Psychologist (Singapore)